-Fire Inspectors with little to no experience tend to make between $23010 and $32080 while the more experienced ones make over $63230 per year.
+Fire Inspectors with little to no experience tend to make between $36400 and $46440 while the more experienced ones can earn over $77480 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Fire Inspector is to move to a higher paying state like WA.
-Right now, the highest paying states for Fire Inspectors are WA, CA, OR, NV and MA.
+One of the easiest ways to increase your salary as a Fire Inspector is to move to a higher paying state like CA. Right now, the highest paying states for Fire Inspectors are CA, OR, WA, DC and CO.

-3 other factors that can increase your salary as A Fire Inspector is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Fire Inspector is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Fire Inspectors what degree they had when they got the job and most of them said they had a Some college courses followed by Certificate.
+We asked other Fire Inspectors what degree they had when they got the job and most of them said they had a Post-Secondary Certificate followed by an Associate’s Degree.

 Pros and Cons